kingster80/Playwright_Typescript_SauceDemo_Project/README.md

 **3.** Navigate to the project folder where ever it was installed using this command: example: "cd C:/Playwright_Typescript_SauceDemo_Project"

-**4.** Install Project Dependancies using this command: "npm install" and "npx playwright install"
+**4.** Install Project Dependancies using these commands: "npm install" and "npx playwright install"

 ### **Run the tests**